RicoSuter/Namotion.Reflection/README.md

 ### Validate nullability (C# 8)

-It is important to understand that Null Reference Types are a compiler feature only and the .NET runtime does not do any checks when your app is running.
+It is important to understand that Nullable Reference Types is a compiler feature only and the .NET runtime does not do any checks when your app is running.
 Consider the following class:

 ```csharp
 public class Person